Colon Polyps (cont.)

 - Find a local Gastroenterologist in your town

-No, all polyps are not the same.
+Not all colon polyps are the same.
 There are different histologic types, that is, the cells that make up the polyp have different characteristics when viewed under the microscope.
 They also vary in size, number, and location.
 Most importantly, they vary in their tendency to become cancerous (malignant).

-Most adenomatous polyps are considered sporadic, that is, they do not stem from a recognized genetic mutation that is present at birth.
+Most adenomatous polyps are considered sporadic, that is, they do not stem from a recognized genetic mutation that is present at birth (are not familial).
 Nevertheless, the risk of having colon polyps greater than one centimeter in size or developing colon cancer is two-fold greater if a first degree relative has colon polyps greater than one centimeter in size.
-(The risk increased from about 4% to 8% in one study.)
 Therefore, there it is likely to be a genetic factor working even in sporadic adenomatous polyps.

 Genetic adenomatous polyp syndromes